xpadyal/Humanitarians_AI/Fellows/README.md

 By following these guidelines, you'll not only create a valuable record of your contributions but also develop professional skills in documentation, collaboration, and project management that will benefit your future career.

-## Questions?

-If you have any questions about these requirements or need assistance with GitHub, please contact the project leads or program administrators.

 ---

-*Last updated: [Current Date]*

-*Humanitarians AI - Using AI for social good*
+*Humanitarians AI - Using AI for Good*